cesarParra/apexdocs/README.md

 ### Defining a configuration file

 You can also use a configuration file to define the parameters that will be used when generating the documentation.

-Apexdocs
+Configuration files are the main way to integrate the generated documentation with the Static Site Generator of your choice and your build process, as well as configuring any custom behavior and the output of the generated files.

-uses [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) to load the configuration file, which means it supports the following formats:
+Apexdocs uses [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) to load the configuration file, which means it supports the following formats (plus anything else supported by cosmiconfig):

 - A `package.json` property, e.g. `{ "apexdocs": { "sourceDir": "src", "targetDir": "docs" } }`
 - A `.apexdocsrc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json/.js`
 - An `apexdocs.config.js` (or `.mjs`) file that exports an object
 - A `apexdocs.config.ts` file that exports an object

-The configuration file should be placed in the root directory of your project.
+**The configuration file should be placed in the root directory of your project.**

 **Note that when using a configuration file, you can still override any of the parameters by passing them through the CLI.**